RickStrahl/AlbumViewerVNext/Readme.md

-﻿# West Wind Album Viewer ASP.NET 5 Sample
+﻿# West Wind Album Viewer ASP.NET Core Sample
-**Sample Angular 2.0 application demonstrating ASP.NET Core features**
+**Sample Angular 2.0 application demonstrating ASP.NET Core API features**

 This is a sample ASP.NET Core application that demonstrates basic features of ASP.NET Core in an API backend application with an Angular 2.0 front end.
 The application allows browsing and editing of a list of albums and artists interactively.